Wisconsin Cheddar: It Doesn’t Get Any Better

 What Is Cheddar Cheese?

 Cheddar is a semi-hard natural cheese originating in the village of Cheddar, in the southwestern English county of Somerset.
-The caves of Cheddar Gorge provided the ideal conditions for aging the cheese to a satisfactory sharpness, and according to English tradition only cheese made within 30 miles of nearby Wells Cathedral could be called Cheddar.
+The caves of Cheddar Gorge provided the ideal conditions for aging the cheese to a satisfactory sharpness, and according to English tradition, only cheese made within 30 miles of nearby Wells Cathedral could be called Cheddar.

-Today Cheddar is made in several countries, most notably the United States.
+Today Cheddar is made in several countries, but most notably in the United States.
 Nearly all the cheese produced in America prior to 1850 was Cheddar, due to the British colonial influence.
-Cheddar production in Wisconsin began in the mid-1800s—around the same time as Swiss cheese production began—and by the 1880s more Cheddar was made in Wisconsin than any other cheese variety.
-Today about a sixth of the U.S. Cheddar production—far more than that of any other state—comes from Wisconsin, which makes about as much Cheddar cheese as does the entire United Kingdom.
-And it’s no cheap imitation of the “real” Cheddar, either; Wisconsin makes truly world-class Cheddars that have won Best of Class in world competitions…even beating the hometown favorites.
+Cheddar production in Wisconsin began in the mid-1800s—around the same time as Swiss cheese production began—and by the 1880s, more Cheddar was made in Wisconsin than any other cheese variety.
+Today about a sixth of the U.S. Cheddar production—far more than that of any other state—comes from Wisconsin, which makes about as much Cheddar cheese as the entire United Kingdom.
+And it’s no cheap imitation of the “real” Cheddar, either; Wisconsin makes truly world-class Cheddars that have won Best of Class in world competitions…even beating the English favorites.

 All Cheddar begins as milk, as does all cheese.
 When an enzyme complex known as rennet is added, the solid portion of the milk (curd) is separated from the liquid portion (whey).
 These fresh cheese curds are not only delicious as they are; they are the foundation for most of the world’s cheese.
 But what makes the cheese Cheddar is a process called—wait for it—cheddaring.
 In this process, the curd is heated, kneaded with salt, cut into cubes to drain the whey, and then stacked for aging.
 This is white Cheddar, and is the style favored in Vermont.

-Why is cheddar cheese orange?
+Why is Cheddar Cheese orange?

-As Cheddar ages—whether in the caves of Cheddar Gorge or humidity-and-temperature-controlled rooms in Wisconsin—its rich, mellow flavor becomes increasingly sharp and complex.
+As Cheddar ages—whether in the caves of Cheddar Gorge or humidity-and-temperature-controlled creamery rooms in Wisconsin—its rich, mellow flavor becomes increasingly sharp and complex.
 Its firm, smooth texture also changes, too, becoming more granular and crumbly…and as the flavor sharpens with age, so does the price.

 Sharp Cheddar has generally been aged for six to nine months, but “sharp” is a relative term and there are no regulations governing the term.
 Extra-sharp or “vintage” Cheddar is typically aged at least 15 months…but two-year and four-year Cheddars are common in Wisconsin, and the true Cheddar fanatic can find treasures like eight-year, ten-year…even 14-year Cheddar.
 At this age, the cheese can no longer be sliced neatly; it flakes off into irregular shards with an intensely piquant taste accented with little crystals of naturally occurring calcium lactate that add a delicately salty crunch.
 This is not the type of Cheddar one layers thickly on a grilled cheese sandwich or stirs into a mac and cheese casserole; it is savored slowly with a glass of fine wine or a craft beer, and treated with the respect that goes along with its substantial price.
 But the good news is that a perfectly sharp and delectable Cheddar with similar—if not as intense—qualities can be found at non-collector prices to be enjoyed by cheese lovers of fine taste and average means.
 And you won’t feel guilty about using it in your macaroni or grilled cheese.